GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Crusoe was founded in 2018 with a unique angle: converting stranded natural gas (flared at oil wells) into computational power.
 Their Digital Flare Mitigation technology captures methane with 99.9% combustion efficiency, reducing emissions by ~99% compared to regular flaring.

 In March 2025, Crusoe divested its Bitcoin mining operations to NYDIG (which had been 55% of 2024 revenue) to focus purely on AI infrastructure.
-They’re now the lead developer on the Stargate project’s flagship Abilene campus (OpenAI/Oracle/SoftBank’s $500B AI initiative).
+It is now the lead developer on the Stargate project’s flagship Abilene campus (OpenAI/Oracle/SoftBank’s $500B AI initiative).

 Infrastructure

-Crusoe operates 22 data centers across 6 regions with 1.6+ GW under operations/construction and 10+ GW in development.
-The Abilene, Texas Stargate campus will total 1.2 GW across ~4M sq ft when Phase 2 completes (mid-2026), designed for up to 50,000 GB200 NVL72 GPUs per building.
-A 1.8 GW Wyoming campus is under development.
+Crusoe operates across multiple regions with 1.6+ GW under operations or construction and 10+ GW in development.
+The Abilene, Texas Stargate campus reaches 1.2 GW across eight buildings when Phase 2 completes (on track for mid-2026), each building designed for up to 50,000 GB200 NVL72 GPUs.
+A multi-gigawatt Wyoming campus (Project Jade) is under development.

 Strengths